torstenvl/utillib/README.md

 # utillib

-Basic header-only library for frequently-used C functions.
+Basic header-only libraries for frequently-used C functions.

 --------------------------------------------------------------------------

-BITSC (Modified ISC) License Notice
+ISC License Notice
-Copyright (c) 2022 Joshua Lee Ockert <<torstenvl@gmail.com>>
+Copyright (c) 2023 Joshua Lee Ockert <<torstenvl@gmail.com>>
 https://github.com/torstenvl

 THIS WORK IS PROVIDED "AS IS" WITH NO WARRANTY OF ANY KIND.
 THE IMPLIED